TheReactiveMouse/mouseSMTP/README.md

 Password : user
 Username : user

-You need manually all required users or make a web site and make automatic creation of users on registration or another service.
+You need manually add all required users or make a web site and make automatic creation of users on registration or another service.

 in user.db you can add your messages by default